 - The starting time of interruption shall be within the delay as defined in clause 8.3.12.

 - For inter-band CA, if the UE is not capable of parallelTxPRACH-SRS-PUCCH-PUSCH, additional interruption is allowed on SRS/PUCCH/PUSCH of active serving cells when colliding with RACH transmission on PUCCH Scell.
-And the interruption length is FFS.